Statutory guidance

 Any references in the 2017 Regulations to the manufacturer are to be taken to include a reference to the authorised representative including in relation to penalties for failure to comply with those duties.

-For the purposes of the 2017 Regulations as they apply in NI, an importer is a business or person established in NI or the EEA who places radio equipment from outside of the EEA or NI on the NI or EEA market.
+For the purposes of the 2017 Regulations as they apply in NI, an importer is a business or person who is established in NI and places radio equipment on the market that has been supplied to them for distribution, consumption or use in the course of a commercial activity, whether in return for payment or free of charge, from an EEA state.
 Therefore, a business or person based in NI who is supplied with a product from GB will be an importer under the 2017 Regulations as they apply in NI, if they then sell that product on the NI (or EEA) markets.

 The obligations of importers include: